 Portrait mode is far from being new - we’ve seen it on several generations of iPhone now.
 However, with every new iteration, it seems to get better - and more convincing.
-In this piece, we’ll be looking at the iPhone 11 Pro portrait mode, to both see just how impressive it is and share tips for how you can get the most from it.
+In this piece, we’ll be looking at the iPhone 11 Pro portrait mode, to both see just how impressive it is and share some mobile photography tips for how you can get the most from it.

 Just as we’ve seen on previous generations of the iPhone, the iPhone 11 Pro uses two lenses to create a shallow depth-of-field effect.
 The iPhone 11 Pro has three lenses, so you have a choice over whether to shoot at “1x” or “2x”.
 It would appear that if you shoot at 1x, the wide-angle lens combines with the standard lens, while if you shoot at 2x, the standard lens combines with the telephoto lens.

 Read more: Best camera phone

 On a similar note, Portrait mode is also available on the cheaper iPhone 11.
 Here there are just two lenses, a standard and an ultra wide angle lens, so you just have the “1x” option to work with.

 How to use the iPhone 11 Pro Portrait mode

 It’s simple to activate portrait mode - nothing has changed from previous models here either.
 Simply swipe to the Portrait mode from the main camera screen.